elmoghany/elmoghany.github.io/index.md

 <h1 id="about-me"></h1>
 # About Me
-I am currently a research intern at Adobe Research, supervised by [Franck Dernoncourt (MIT PhD)](https://scholar.google.com/citations?user=kz2aIc8AAAAJ&hl=en).
-Previously, I was a research intern at [King Abdullah University of Science and Technology (KAUST)](https://vision-cair.kaust.edu.sa/computer-vision-core-ai-research-group) supervised by [Prof. Mohamed Elhoseiny](https://scholar.google.com/citations?user=iRBUTOAAAAAJ&hl=en)
+I published 4 papers.
+I am currently a research intern at Adobe Research, supervised by [Franck Dernoncourt (MIT PhD)](https://scholar.google.com/citations?user=kz2aIc8AAAAJ&hl=en) in which I submitted a paper to a top-tier conference and published in ICCV.
+Previously, I was a research intern at [King Abdullah University of Science and Technology (KAUST)](https://vision-cair.kaust.edu.sa/computer-vision-core-ai-research-group) supervised by [Prof. Mohamed Elhoseiny](https://scholar.google.com/citations?user=iRBUTOAAAAAJ&hl=en) in which I published a NeurIPS paper.

-I have <strong> over 10 years</strong> of mixed industry experience in machine learning, software and hardware.
+I have <strong> over 10 years</strong> of multi-disciplinary research, entrepreneurship and industry experience in machine learning, software and hardware.
 I started 3 startups, worked for <strong>Intel</strong> as a Design and Automation Engineer, and worked for Sonics Inc (acquired by Meta) as a Solutions Architect.
-I studied <strong>Computer Science at San Jose State University</strong> and received my BSc. in Electronics and Communications Engineering from Alexandria University.
+I studied <strong>Computer Science at San Jose State University</strong>, was top 1% and and received my BSc. in Electronics and Communications Engineering from Alexandria University.

 <h2 style="margin: 40px 0px 10px;"></h2>
 <!--[National University of Singapore](https://www.comp.nus.edu.sg/).
 My biography is [here](./biography/).
 -->